 Al's disruptive nature means your old ways of working will need to change.
-Those who can successfully integrate Al into their culture and processes will be able to multiply value for businesses, employees and customers alike.
-Our Al: Built To Scale research confirms the correlation: Strategic Scalers are more likely than those in the Proof of Concept group to embed Al ownership and accountability into teams and ensure employees fully understand Al and how it relates to their roles.
-UK executives may understand this imperative better than most, with 72 percent of all UK respondents giving every employee working with Al formal training, compared to 67 percent of all respondents globally.
+Those who can successfully integrate AI into their culture and processes will be able to multiply value for businesses, employees and customers alike.
+Our Al: Built To Scale research confirms the correlation: Strategic Scalers are more likely than those in the Proof of Concept group to embed All ownership and accountability into teams and ensure employees fully understand AI and how it relates to their roles.10